A lot or a little?

 What parents need to know

-Parents need to know that although The Nut Job is being marketed to preschool-aged kids, there are some jump-worthy moments and some gun violence that might make it too scary for the youngest of viewers: the humans use guns and there are several scenes in which it seems like a character will die or be killed.
-The language includes insults like "moron," "nothing," and "stupid"; parents sensitive to scatological humor should know there are several burp and fart jokes.
-On the bright side, there is a positive message about what it means to be part of a community.
+Parents need to know that although The Nut Job is being marketed to preschool-aged kids, there are some jump-worthy moments and some gun violence that might make it too scary for the youngest viewers.
+Human characters use guns, and there are several scenes in which it seems like a character will die or be killed.
+Language includes insults like "moron," "nothing," and "stupid"; parents sensitive to scatological humor should know there are several burp and fart jokes.
+On the bright side, there's a positive message about what it means to be part of a community.

 What's the story?